majek/puka/docs/puka.rst

    Run any outstanding user callbacks for any of the `promises`.

-.. method:: Client.wait(primise, timeout=None)
+.. method:: Client.wait(promise, timeout=None)

-   Wait up to `timeout` seconds for an event on given `primise`.
-If the event was received before `timeout`, run the callback for the `primise` and return AMQP `response`.
+   Wait up to `timeout` seconds for an event on given `promise`.
+If the event was received before `timeout`, run the callback for the `promise` and return AMQP `response`.

 .. method:: Client.loop(timeout=None)